Resume Summary Examples: Craft a Powerful First Impression

 You still have to choose the right soft skills, though.
 If you’re applying for a role that has to do with customer care, you can mention empathy and strong communication skills.
 For a managerial role, mention leadership and adaptability.
 But be honest.
 If you’re not that great at communication, the hiring manager will see that during the interview.

 Be careful!
 It’s possible to overdo it with soft skills in the resume summary, and doing so will dilute the impact.
 Many job candidates make this mistake: they suffocate the content with too many soft skills, so they come across as self-promotional and vague.
-To avoid this pitfall, don’t use generic phrases like great communicator, team player, or hardworking without evidence to support such claims.
+To avoid this pitfall, don’t use generic phrases like great communicatorteam player, or hardworking without evidence to support such claims.

 Most job candidates know they have to mention transferable skills when switching industries.
 That’s how they position themselves as relevant candidates, even if their background doesn’t perfectly align with the job.
+But you know what?
+Mentioning transferable skills can still be valuable if you’re not switching industries.
+Here’s why:

 • These skills show your broader competencies, which can make you a strong candidate for any position.
 For example, a project manager working within the tech industry will benefit from mentioning skills like problem-solving, leadership, and communication.

 • These skills are transferable across different roles or levels within the same industry.
-They show you have the capacity to handle various tasks and adapt to different challenges within the same field.

 • Similarly to soft skills, transferable skills give a well-rounded picture of your capabilities.
 They show you’re ready for growth within the same field.
-They show how effective you are in the ever-evolving organizational environment.

 Always use action-oriented sentences when mentioning transferable skills.
 For example, don’t just write strong leadership skills.
 Although the summary is short, it still gives you space to show action, such as this: Proven ability to lead cross-functional teams to exceed sales targets, leveraging strong leadership and communication skills.